rcscr/Trane/README.md

 i.e. "Train"

-Also a nod to John Contrane, my favorite musician.
+Also a nod to John Coltrane, my favorite musician.

 <hr>